HebiRobotics/HEBI-ROS-DEPRECATED/hebiros_advanced_examples/launch/mapping_navigation/README.md

 rosrun map_server map_saver -f FILENAME
 ```

-(Note: running the map_saver command should be done in the same directory which you are saving the map to; if you try to specify a directory or path in the "FILENAME", you will need to manually edit the .yaml file after saving to fix the relative path reference between yaml and pgm)
+(Note: running the map_saver command should be done in the same directory which you are saving the map to; if you try to specify a directory or path in the "FILENAME", you will need to manually edit the yaml file after saving to fix the relative path reference between yaml and pgm files)

 ### Tuning Mapping